stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - When your JWKSet URL changes, BMID Support must be notified immediately in order to create a new certificate.

-- It is possible to register valid redirect URLs for one environment but not possible to register multiple JWKSet URLs.
+- It is possible to register valid redirect URLs for one environment.

 <aside class="notice">Please consult <a name="ServiceCode"></a> for more information about the notion of Service Code.</aside>